-By Chris Plance and Timothy Gordon
+By Timothy Gordon

 As Edmond Dantes quietly mutters in The Count of Monte Cristo, "A man is always in need of a friend."
 This expression rings even truer in reference to scholars and truer still if we are talking about good scholars who enjoy precisely no shelter from constant onslaughts by those who care more about what is popular than what is correct.